-Timeline: The 2014 MUSE program will begin on June 2 and run through July 25, 2014.
-Faculty and students should be available to work collaboratively during the majority of this 8-week time period and generally should not plan extended absences from campus during the program.
-However, some projects may require extensive off-campus work; this should be explained in the proposal and, when possible, an effort should be made by the faculty member and student(s) to be on campus regularly for community activities.
+Timeline: The 2016 MUSE program will begin on June 6 and run through July 29, 2016.
+Faculty and students should be available to train collaboratively during the majority of this 8-week time period and generally should not plan extended absences from campus during the program.
+However, some projects may require extensive off-campus training; this should be explained in the proposal and, when possible, an effort should be made by the faculty member and student(s) to be on campus regularly for community activities.

 Faculty: Each faculty mentor will sponsor up to two students to collaborate on a scholarly or creative project.
-Faculty mentors will receive a stipend of \$1,000 for working with their student collaborator(s) and may also apply for up to \$500 in project-related expenses.
-Mentors should plan to attend and participate in MUSE community activities as their schedules allow, and attend mentor meetings, including one in May.
+Faculty mentors will receive a stipend of \$1,000 to train their student collaborator(s) and may also apply for up to \$500 in project-related expenses.
+Mentors should plan to attend and participate in MUSE community activities as their schedules allow, and attend mentor meetings.
 Faculty mentors may teach summer classes; however, their schedule should provide ample time to advance the proposed project, deeply engage their student mentee(s), and participate in MUSE community activities.
-Funded faculty members are required to submit a brief report related to the MUSE project by the next MUSE application deadline, which either should be included in their proposal for MUSE 2015 or as a separate document to Academic Affairs, if no proposal is being submitted that year.
+By February 1, 2017, funded faculty members are required to submit a brief report of their accomplishments during the MUSE program to the Director (fscollab@tcnj.edu).
+Faculty are also required to provide a pdf of their final MUSE poster or oral presentation for archiving at TCNJ Library's Institutional Repository.
+(Note: These materials will be made accessible online through the repository only if MUSE students sign a FERPA [Family Education Rights and Privacy Act] waiver form and consent to their release.
+By default, poster or oral presentations will be archived solely within the TCNJ network; mentors may elect to make these materials publicly available, at the mentor's request.)
+Information about uploading the poster/oral presentation will be sent to mentors at the end of the 2016 MUSE program.

-Students: Students will work full-time with their faculty mentors for the 8 week period from June 2 - July 25, 2014.
-Students will receive a research stipend of \$2,500 plus on-campus housing (worth \$1,547 per student for the eight weeks).
+Students: Students will train full-time with their faculty mentors for the 8 week period from June 6 - July 29, 2016.
+Students will receive a research stipend of \$2,500 plus on-campus housing (worth \$1,616 per student for the eight weeks).
 MUSE students will be housed together and will have the opportunity to participate in community-building social activities and trips in the evenings and on weekends, coordinated by a student committee.
 Meals are not included (students may purchase meals in the Student Center and use kitchen facilities available in the dormitory and approved appliances in their rooms).
 The coordinated activities associated with housing are an important aspect of the MUSE community and program, so students are strongly encouraged to live on campus.
 However, some students may have reasons to opt out of the on-campus housing, in which case the student receives only the \$2,500 stipend.
 Because housing is a significant expense for the MUSE program, students who request the on-campus housing must fully intend to live on campus all week for the duration of the program.
-Students participating in MUSE will be required to 1) work full-time on their MUSE project during the 8-week period as agreed with their faculty mentor prior to the end of the spring semester, 2) participate in MUSE community activities, 3) prepare a final abstract and presentation of their of their work for an end-of-program event, 4) deliver a presentation at TCNJ's annual College-wide Celebration of Student Achievement in the spring of 2015, 5) deliver other department-based, school-based, and off-campus conference presentations as determined in consultation with their mentors, and 6) complete evaluations of their summer experience.
+Students participating in MUSE will be required to 1) train full-time on their MUSE project during the 8-week period as agreed with their faculty mentor prior to the end of the spring semester, 2) participate in MUSE community activities when possible, 3) prepare a final abstract and presentation of their project for an end-of-program event, 4) deliver a presentation at TCNJ's annual College-wide Celebration of Student Achievement in the spring of 2017, 5) deliver other department-based, school-based, and off-campus conference presentations as determined in consultation with their mentors, and 6) complete evaluations of their summer experience.